Abha Clark takes a deep breath, crosses to the lectern and addresses the audience.

 A few months later as Ro is sleeping soundly, Les eases out of bed, picks up the bassinet, carries it to the living room, lights a candle and places the Kali Ma book next to it.
 Holding the baby over the book and candle, Les whispers, “Kali Ma, please watch over this child and guide her back to the oneness that will be veiled by thinking she’s only Rain.
 I name her your goddaughter, Kali Rain.”

-Seventy-six years later in the auditorium, having learned about her secret namesake and trying to live up to its fierce righteousness, Rain cringes as Abha makes her next point.
+Seventy-six years later in the auditorium, Rain both smiles and tenses as Abha makes her next point.

 “White people are quite happy to capitalize black to right the wrong of black people's oppression.
 It seems like the anti-racist thing to do.
-They’re pleased to defer as lowercase white.
-They don’t feel inadequate whereas they perceive my tribe as being deficient in needing this boost.
-They’re feeling buff and more than enuff as they capitalize black in deference to black people … and as they keep white low, laid back and lookin’ cool.”
+They’re pleased to defer as normative lowercase white.
+They perceive my people as deficient, as tragically raced, in needing this boost.
+They’re feeling buff and more than enuff as they capitalize black and keep white low, laid back and lookin’ cool.”

 “But that’s understandable,” Abha says soothingly.
 “And of course when I say, ‘they,’ I’m generalizing.
 But what’s not understandable is when they recognize the problematic aspects of capitalizing color-based IDs and don’t want to acknowledge it or don’t know how to.
 I understand white folks’ reluctance to discuss this problem — it’s sensitive and dicey — but the reluctance is also problematic.”